 - Stress point reinforcement.
 Some of the extra length can be used to reinforce the larger diameter with the smaller, at the point of highest stress: where the clamps secure the arms to the spreader mounting plate.
-This yields a full ¼ inch wall thickness for most spreader types, and sleeved nearly solid for Types 2 and 6!!!
+This yields a full 1/4 inch wall thickness for most spreader types!!!

 Wire Attachment Method for Quads – Does Not Require Drilling Spreaders

 The following photos illustrate an easy method of making almost indestructible clamps to be used to attach element wires on quad antenna spreaders.
 This method does not require drilling through the spreaders.
 Allowing easy and infinite adjustment of the corners of the wire loops, for easy and precise loop centering on the element spreaders.
 This method cushions and protects the wire elements at the points of greatest stress . the loop corners, and prevents sharp bends which weaken the wire.